nx-lr/protea/readme.md

 // 'My name is Bond, James Bond'
 ```

-The following section serves as a summary to the regular expression syntax of Trinity, as well as some of the more unique features that Nova has over other regex flavors.
+The following section serves as a summary to the regular expression syntax of 3nity, as well as some of the more unique features that Nova has over other regex flavors.

 #### Basic Syntax Elements